ucheure/Warisdis-/README.md

 # Warisdis-
-Advanced Bioinformatics R/Rstudio assessment submission
+Advanced Bioinformatics R/Rstudio assessment Resubmission 15 September 2019

 Please find the html and .md files in the folder labelled Trunk.

-Have also added a word document because I noticed GitHub is not displaying the other files properly
+There is also a word document for if GitHub does not display the other files properly